requery/sqlite-android/README.md

-If you expose `Cursor` instances across processes you should wrap the returned cursors in a [CrossProcessCursorWrapper](http://developer.android.com/reference/android/database/CrossProcessCursorWrapper.html) for performance reasons the cursors are not cross process by default.
+If you expose `Cursor` instances across processes you should wrap the returned cursors in a [CrossProcessCursorWrapper](http://developer.android.com/reference/android/database/CrossProcessCursorWrapper.html) for performance reasons the cursors are not a cross process by default.

 ### Support library compatibility